MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-support-authenticator-passkey.md

 - You can [filter for applications](~/identity/conditional-access/concept-filter-for-applications.md) and transition the policy target from **All resources (formerly 'All cloud apps')** to specific applications.
 Start with a review of applications that are used in your tenant and use filters to tag appropriate applications.

 - You can leverage full MDM management and the **Require device to be marked as compliant** control.
+The Microsoft Authenticator app can satisfy this grant control if the device is MDM managed and is successfully reporting as being in a compliant state.
 An example of such a policy configuration:

-    - Condition: **All devices (Windows, Linux, MacOS, Windows, Android)**
+    - Condition: **All devices (Windows, Linux, macOS, Windows, Android)**
     - Targeted resource: **All resources (formerly 'All cloud apps')**
     - Grant control: **Require approved client app** or **Require app protection policy** or ***Require device to be marked as compliant***